serenayj/nlp_lab/content/post/10-19-24/index.md

 ---
-title: Our Lab Featured in Recent Interview about How AI is Shaping Critical Thinking at CU Anschutz
+title: Our Lab Featured in a Recent Interview about How AI is Shaping Critical Thinking at CU Anschutz
 date: 2024-10-19
 ---